-- 5.35 The site is within Flood Zone 1, therefore not vulnerable to any sea or river flooding.
+- 5.32 The site is within flood zone 1, therefore not vulnerable to any sea or river flooding.
 Objections have advised that Low Street regularly floods because of surface water.
 Additionally, cars travelling through the standing surface water creates waves up to the pavement and housing.
-An objector and local Councilor are concerned this development would increase the surface water problems. - 5.36 The existing site is relatively flat and partially covered in hard standing.
-Given the small-scale nature of the site and with it being a relatively flat site with existing hardstanding, the impact of this development on surface water levels would be minor.
+An objector and local councillor is concerned this development will increase the surface water problems. - 5.33 The existing site is relatively flat and partially covered in hard standing.
+Given the small-scale nature of the site and with it being a relatively flat site with existing hard standing, the impact of this development on surface water levels would be minor.
 Permeable paving for the parking areas is proposed as well.
-Neverthless, several small developments in a local area can incrementally start to affect surface water levels and a development of five houses on this site will reduce impermeable areas.
+Nevertheless, several small developments in a local area can incrementally start to affect surface water levels and a development of five houses on this site will reduce impermeable areas.
 It would be reasonable in this case to impose conditions that will ensure surface water is properly drained to mitigate for the increase in density on this site.
 Appropriate conditions would result in a neutral impact to surface water levels.